 What To Do

-Federal and state laws are in place to assure that employees are able to work in an environment that is free from sexual harassment and discrimination, and employees need not endure nor tolerate harassment in the workplace.
+Federal and state laws are in place to assure that employees can work in an environment that is free from sexual harassment and discrimination, and employees need not endure or tolerate harassment in the workplace.
 An employee experiencing sexual harassment at work may want to review their employer’s sexual harassment policies.
-It is usually a good first step to inform his or her employer of his or her sexual harassment complaint, to mitigate the situation and/ or reduce exposure to the sexual harassment as quickly as possible.
+It is usually a good first step to inform their employer of their sexual harassment complaint, mitigate the situation and/ or reduce exposure to sexual harassment as quickly as possible.
 In some employer sexual harassment policies, complaints must be provided as a written document that includes the date, time, individuals involved, and any additional pertinent incident details.

 Filing A Complaint

 Assuming an employee experiencing sexual harassment at work has exhausted all proper channels and resources, without resolve, it may be time to escalate the complaint.
 The only way an employee experiencing sexual harassment at work can take any type of legal action is if the employee comes forward by taking the required steps to file a formal complaint with the appropriate state and/ or federal agency.
-The California state agency that is tasked with protecting employees from unlawful harassment and/ or discrimination is DFEH.
+The California state agency tasked with protecting employees from unlawful harassment and/ or discrimination is the DFEH.
 Filing a sexual harassment complaint with DFEH can be done here on their website.
 The EEOC is the federal agency that enforces anti-discrimination laws.
 Additional information regarding filing a complaint through the EEOC can be found here.
-While filing a sexual harassment complaint through a state and/ or federal agency does not require the assistance of an attorney, it may be best to consult a lawyer.
-An experienced employment lawyer can help make sure the complaint has all the legally-significant information, and can preserve rights that some harassed employees would not be aware of.
+While filing a sexual harassment complaint through a state and/ or federal agency does not require an attorney’s assistance, it may be best to consult a lawyer.
+An experienced employment lawyer can help make sure the complaint has all the legally-significant information and preserve rights that some harassed employees would not be aware of.

 If the complaint cannot be resolved with the DFEH or EEOC, the final step is a lawsuit.
 In some cases, the DFEH or EEOC will represent the harassed employee.
 In other cases, the harassed employee will need to retain an employment lawyer to represent them.